Get started

 Why can't enterprise AI infrastructure serve consumer applications?

-Enterprise AI infrastructure is designed for batch processing, moderate query volumes, and high per-query value.
+Enterprise AI infrastructure (Azure, AWS, GCP, plus enterprise voice surfaces) is designed for batch processing, moderate query volumes, and high per-query value.
 Consumer AI applications require realtime streaming at thousands of queries per second, sub-200ms latency for natural interaction, and unit economics where each interaction costs fractions of a cent.
-Enterprise TTS pricing ($100-200/1M characters) makes voice features economically impossible at consumer engagement levels.
+Hyperscaler voice services and enterprise-tier TTS pricing make voice features economically impossible at consumer engagement levels.

 What is the difference between consumer AI infrastructure and a TTS API?